Azure/azure-powershell/src/ResourceManager/Sql/Commands.Sql/help/New-AzureRmSqlDatabaseInstanceFailoverGroup.md

 # New-AzureRmSqlDatabaseInstanceFailoverGroup

 ## SYNOPSIS
-Gets or lists Instance Failover Groups.
+This command creates a new Azure SQL Database Instance Failover Group.

 ## SYNTAX